 Caroline Bradley is Chair of the LL.M. in International Law (General).
 A Cambridge University LL.
 M. graduate with first class honors, she worked for one of England’s largest and best-known law firms before joining the faculty of the London School of Economics.
 Professir Bradley writes about comparative and transnational financial law and securities regulation.

-She teaches European Community Law, International Finance.
+She teaches in the areas of European Community Law, International Finance.
 Her weblog is at blenderlaw.umlaw.net.

 Bernard H. Oxman, Richard Hausler Professor of Law is Chair of our Maritime Law LL.M.
 Program.
 A graduate of Columbia Law School and former attorney for the Navy and the State Department, Professor Oxman is the one of the world's leading experts on the Law of the Sea.
 He is the only American to serve as a Judge ad hoc on both the International Court of Justice (the "World Court") and on the Tribunal of the Law of the Sea.
 A leading authority on public international law, he is currently serving as the co-editor of the American Journal of International Law.

-Professor Oxman teaches the Law of the Sea course and Conflict of Laws.
+Professor Oxman teaches in the areas of Law of the Sea course and Conflict of Laws.

 International Arbitration Institute